yw-fang/yw-fang.github.io/_pages/includes/others.md

 # 💬 Presentations
 ## Conference talks
-- Oral talk: "Ferroelectric bismuth oxides: from crystal structure prediction to device implementation", CMD31-General Conference of the Condensed Matter Division of the European Physical Society, Braga, Portugal, September 2-6 2024
+- Oral talk: "Ferroelectric bismuth oxides: from crystal structure prediction to device implementation", CMD31-General Conference of the Condensed Matter Division of the European Physical Society, Braga, Portugal, September September 4 2024
-- Oral talk: "Searching Materials Space for Hydride Superconductors at Ambient Pressure", CMD31-General Conference of the Condensed Matter Division of the European Physical Society, Braga, Portugal, September 2-6 2024
+- Oral talk: "Searching Materials Space for Hydride Superconductors at Ambient Pressure", CMD31-General Conference of the Condensed Matter Division of the European Physical Society, Braga, Portugal, September 2 2024 (Sep2-6)
 - Invited talk: "Ferroelectric bismuth oxides: from crystal structure prediction to device implementation", The World Materials Conference 2024 (WMC 2024) and Chinese Materials Conference 2024 (CMC 2024), Guangzhou, China, July 8-11 2024
 - Oral talk: "Searching Materials Space for Ambient-Pressure Superconducting Hydrides", The World Materials Conference 2024 (WMC 2024) and Chinese Materials Conference 2024 (CMC 2024), Guangzhou, China, July 8-11 2024
 - Oral talk: "Prediction of high-temperature superconducting hydrides from high to ambient pressures", 7th International Conference on Matter and Radiation at Extremes (ICMRE2024), Hangzhou, China, May 14, 2024 (May13-17)